sky-uk/etcd-bootstrap/README.md

 You can pass in any flag that etcd takes normally.

 Alternatively, cloud-etcd may be used to generate a startup script for etcd only, which may then be used with this image, or v3+ images.

-    docker run -v OUTPUT_DIR:/bootstrap --entrypoint=/bootstrap.sh skycirrus/cloud-etcd-v2.3.8:1.2.0 -h # lists all the etcd-bootstrap options
+    docker run -v BOOTSTRAP_DIR:/bootstrap --entrypoint=/bootstrap.sh skycirrus/cloud-etcd-v2.3.8:1.2.0 -h # lists all the etcd-bootstrap options

-And then to run etcd v2:
+And then to run etcd v2 using this image:

-    docker run -v OUTPUT_DIR:/bootstrap --entrypoint=/etcd.sh skycirrus/cloud-etcd-v2.3.8:1.2.0 -h # lists all the etcd options
+    docker run -v BOOTSTRAP_DIR:/bootstrap --entrypoint=/bootstrap/etcd.sh skycirrus/cloud-etcd-v2.3.8:1.2.0 -h # lists all the etcd options

-Or for etcd v3+:
+Or for etcd v3+ using the coreos image:

-    docker run -v OUTPUT_DIR:/bootstrap --entrypoint=/bootstrap/etcd.sh quay.io/coreos/etcd:v3.2 -h # lists all the etcd options
+    docker run -v BOOTSTRAP_DIR:/bootstrap --entrypoint=/bootstrap/etcd.sh quay.io/coreos/etcd:v3.2 -h # lists all the etcd options

+The startup script is generated and placed into the volume mounted bootstrap directory.
+This must be mounted into the container which will run etcd, and the entrypoint must be changed to the generated script.
+The location of this bootstrap directory may be customised by using `-e BOOTSTRAP_DIR=[NEW LOCATION]`.

 ### AWS